figmatools/figma2css-app/README.md

 #figma2css-app

+# Attention
+this project is in a very early stage, a lot of things need to be improved, issues are welcome :D

 # Use cases

 This is very usefull for components or pages that babely change between projects, so you don't have to change the styles everytime